 Conclusion: How Many Countries Speak English

-English comes on the third number on the list of most common primary languages worldwide.
-More than a billion people around the planet speak the language.
-Among these, only about 380 million have learned English as their mother tongue.
+English is third on the list of most common primary languages worldwide.
+More than a billion people around the planet speak the language, and only about 380 million have learned English as their mother tongue.

 The language is used for a great amount of official and educational use.
-Hence, if you are looking for a reason to learn or become fluent in English, then doing so can expand your network and career opportunities all around the world while being able to make numerous friends and acquaintances.
+Hence, if you want to learn or become fluent in English, doing so can expand your network and career opportunities worldwide while making numerous friends and acquaintances.

 Anuj is a renowned linguist and grammarian with over 3 years of experience in teaching and researching the English language.
 He holds a PhD in English Language and Linguistics from Delhi University, and is the author of several highly acclaimed books on grammar and usage.